alexlehner/alexlehner.github.io/_posts/2013-12-03-right-way-to-setup-mamp.md

 ## Start Playing

 Now that you have MAMP setup, it is time to test it.
-Now all you have to do is bring the various web files you have created and drop them in the git folder.
+All you have to do is bring the various web files you have created and drop them in the git folder.
 Then you should be able to point your browser to: http://localhost/ and see files within the git directory.

 To keep things organized, I recommend you separate your projects via folders.
 For example I am working on a project for a company called One George.
 By putting all of the work in a folder called “ onegeorge”, I am easily able to keep my projects organized and have simple URLs.
 To access that project from a web browser, all I have to do is append the folder name to localhost.
 For example: http://localhost/onegeorge/